-For head and neck patients, it is common to have steroids as part of your treatment.
+It is common to have steroids as part of your treatment.
 Steroids are used to help reduce swelling and pressure.
 It is likely that you will remain on your current steroid dose whilst on treatment, as radiotherapy can also cause some swelling and inflammation in the treatment area.